 Recruitment is a time for freshmen and upperclassmen to investigate the Greek community.
 Getting involved is a great way to explore the myriad of exciting opportunities that abound in Greek Life and an awesome way to make new friends.

 Here you will find information to help guide you through the William & Mary recruitment process.
 Read here and throughout the website on what W&M greek life is all about.
 If you don't recognize a term you encounter check out our Greek Glossary.

 If becoming a member of an organization that will not only become a major part of your college years but the rest of your life interests you, check out Recruitment and GO GREEK!!

-- Information on Sorority Recruitment and the Sorority Recruitment Schedule (docx)
+- Information on Sorority Recruitment and the Sorority Recruitment Schedule (pdf)

-- Information on Fraternity Recruitment and the Fraternity Recruitment Schedule (pdf)
+- Information on Fraternity Recruitment and the Fraternity Recruitment Schedule (Coming in August!) (pdf)